edwardkurniady/ear-absorbance/README.md

 ## Results

-The final SVM model effectively distinguished between normal and hearing-impaired ears by focusing on absorbance levels within the frequency range of 1000 to 2000 Hz.
+The final SVM model, with accuracy exceeding 85%, effectively distinguished between normal and hearing-impaired ears by focusing on absorbance levels within the frequency range of 1000 to 2000 Hz.
 This frequency range provides a smaller, more focused area for audiologists to examine on the WBA chart and serves as a starting point for future studies.